Morlabs/BasedAgent/Docs/Contributions/Code Contributor Best Practices.md

 - By the ~8th - BasedAgent smart contract updated with new weights

-- By the 9th - Contributors submit new bids by filling out the Bid for weights form (R&D version, pre BAAG.Software)
+- By the 9th - Contributors submit new bids by filling out the Bid for weights form (see the bounty to replace this)

 - By the 15th - Maintainers will accept or reject new bids